bsolomon1124/misc/azure/azure_notes.md

 Benefits of cloud storage:

-- Automated backup and recovery:
+- Automated backup and recovery
-- Replication across the globe:
+- Replication across the globe
-- Support for data analytics:
+- Support for data analytics
-- Encryption capabilities:
+- Encryption capabilities
-- Multiple data types:
+- Multiple data types
-- Data storage in virtual disks:
+- Data storage in virtual disks
-- Storage tiers:
+- Storage tiers

 Types of data that Azure storage is designed to hold: